paulin/mattpaulin/portfolio/case_studies/case_study_2.md

 ---
 layout: page
-title: "Executive Case Study: Signetic"
+title: "Signetic: Vaccinations at Scale During a Pandemic"
 permalink: /portfolio/case_studies/signetic/
 ---
-# Building and Scaling a Public Health Platform Under Extreme Time Pressure

-## Situation: Public Health Software in a Crisis Environment

-Signetic was a startup focused on vaccination management software, spun out of Leapfrog Technology.
+# Signetic: Vaccinations at Scale During a Pandemic

-Originally built to support flu vaccination programs, the platform was rapidly repurposed during COVID-19 and became the system used by the City of Seattle and surrounding regions to operate large-scale mass vaccination events, including Lumen Field.
+Signetic started as flu vaccination software.
+Then COVID hit, and suddenly we were the system running mass vaccination events for the City of Seattle — including Lumen Field.

-The operating environment was defined by:
-- A global public health emergency
-- Government and public health stakeholders with near-zero tolerance for failure
-- Rapidly evolving policy and reporting requirements
-- Intense public visibility and trust risk

-This was not a typical startup context — **product decisions directly affected public safety, equity, and public trust**.
+I want to be clear about the stakes: if our software failed, people didn't get vaccinated.
+Missed appointments meant wasted doses.
+Confusing UX meant elderly and non-technical users couldn't book.
+Reporting errors meant public health agencies lost confidence in us.
+This wasn't a typical startup where a bug means someone's dashboard looks wrong for an afternoon.

+**Trust was the product.** Not the software, not the features — trust.
+Public health agencies needed to believe we wouldn't fail them during the worst crisis of their careers.

 ---

-## The Real Problem (Not the Obvious One)
+## The Speed Was Relentless

-The obvious problem appeared to be:

-> “How do we build software to schedule and manage vaccinations?”

-The real problem was:
+We shipped capabilities in days and weeks, not quarters.
+Policy changed constantly — eligibility rules, reporting requirements, equity mandates — and each change rippled through the product.
+Traffic spiked unpredictably whenever a new eligibility group opened up or supply arrived.

-> **How do we create a platform that public health agencies can trust to operate reliably at scale, under uncertainty, while serving diverse and underserved populations?**
+The question that actually mattered wasn't "How do we build vaccination scheduling software?"
+It was **how do we build something that public health agencies can trust to work reliably, at scale, under uncertainty, while serving people who are scared and confused?**

-Quality and clarity were the focus:
-- Missed or duplicate appointments wasted scarce doses
-- Confusing UX excluded elderly and non-technical users
-- Reporting errors eroded confidence with state and federal agencies
+That trust question drove every product decision we made.

 ---

-## Constraints That Defined the Work

-Signetic operated under unusually severe constraints:

-- **Time pressure:** Capabilities were delivered in days and weeks, not quarters
-- **Scale volatility:** Traffic spiked unpredictably based on supply and eligibility changes
-- **Stakeholder complexity:** Cities, counties, pharmacies, and public health districts
-- **Equity requirements:** Access for elderly, homebound, and underserved communities
-- **Business uncertainty:** Pandemic-driven demand followed by rapid market contraction

-Every roadmap decision was shaped by these realities.
+## We Sold a Service, Not Just Software

+One of the most important positioning decisions was framing Signetic as a **managed vaccination platform**, not a self-serve SaaS tool.
+We paired the software with operational support — real humans coordinating with public health partners during live events.

+This mattered because municipalities didn't want to learn a new tool in the middle of a crisis.
+They wanted accountability.
+They wanted to call someone.
+That framing reduced adoption friction in ways that better features never could have.

+This is something I come back to often: **design for how people actually behave under pressure, not how they behave in a demo.** A county health official managing a 10,000-person vaccination event doesn't want a self-serve knowledge base.
+They want a phone number.

 ---

-## Key Leadership and Product Decisions

-### 1. Position Signetic as a managed vaccination solution, not just software

-Rather than selling a self-serve SaaS tool, Signetic was intentionally positioned as a **managed vaccination platform**:
-- Software paired with operational support
-- Clear accountability during live vaccination events
-- Hands-on coordination with public health partners

-This framing reduced adoption friction and increased trust with municipalities.
+## Knowing What Not to Build

+I pushed hard to keep us focused on operational reliability.
+We chose stability over experimentation.
+Simple, repeatable workflows over customization.
+Proven flows over speculative features.

+When you're serving tens of thousands of people per day at a live vaccination site, the cost of a feature that doesn't quite work isn't "we'll fix it next sprint."
+It's national news.

+We also designed explicitly for access and equity.
+That meant accounting for low technical literacy, device and bandwidth constraints, and language needs.
+The goal wasn't elegant design — it was **broad and fair access**.
+Some of our most important UX decisions were about what to remove, not what to add.

+That discipline — knowing when to stop adding — was one of the hardest parts of the job.
+The temptation in a crisis is to say yes to everything.
+But every new feature is a new failure mode, and we couldn't afford failure modes. **The restraint was the strategy.**

 ---

-### 2. Prioritize operational reliability over feature expansion

-Product decisions consistently favored:
-- Stability over experimentation
-- Simple, repeatable workflows over customization
-- Proven operational flows over speculative features

-This reduced risk during live events serving tens of thousands of people per day.
+## When the Pandemic Ended

+This is the part that doesn't fit neatly into a success story.
+As vaccination demand declined, we had to confront the fact that our addressable market was shrinking.
+We tested pharmacy models and subscription approaches.
+Some worked, some didn't.

+We made those calls quickly and transparently.
+We didn't let hopeful thinking override what the data was telling us.
+Not every expansion effort succeeded, but facing reality early mattered more than getting every bet right.

 ---

-### 3. Design explicitly for real-world access and equity

-UX and product choices accounted for:
-- Low technical literacy
-- Device and bandwidth constraints
-- Language and accessibility needs

-The goal was not elegance, but **broad and fair access**.

----

-### 4. Continuously reassess the market as conditions changed

-As vaccination demand declined:
-- Addressable market assumptions were revisited
-- Pharmacy and subscription-based models were tested
-- Leadership confronted the limits of pandemic-era growth expectations

-Not every expansion effort succeeded, but decisions were revisited quickly and transparently.

----

-## Outcomes & Signals

-- Platform supported **~415,000 COVID vaccinations**
-- Enabled successful operation of large-scale public vaccination sites
+## What I Took Away

-- Earned sustained trust from public health agencies during peak crisis
-- Demonstrated the ability to scale rapidly under extreme load
+The platform supported roughly **415,000 COVID vaccinations**.
+We earned sustained trust from public health agencies during the peak of the crisis.
+We proved we could scale under extreme load.
-- Surfaced structural challenges in sustaining demand post-pandemic

-Just as importantly, the experience clarified where **software alone is insufficient without aligned incentives, readiness, and adoption**.

----

-## What This Case Says About How I Lead

-This case reflects how I approach product leadership:

-- I remain calm and decisive in high-stakes environments
-- I prioritize trust and reliability when consequences are real
-- I design products around human constraints, not ideal users
-- I adapt strategy honestly as markets shift
-- I value accountability over optics, especially in crisis situations
+But the deeper lesson for me was about the limits of software.
+Software alone isn't enough without aligned incentives, organizational readiness, and real adoption.
+You can build the most reliable system in the world, and it still needs humans who trust it enough to use it.

+I stayed calm in that environment.
+I made hard calls when the stakes were real.
+And I learned that the best product decisions in a crisis are almost always about what you choose *not* to build — **automating the critical path, and elevating the humans who have to make life-or-death decisions on top of it.**